 We asked people who use Clue to share their stories about periods and testosterone with us, and every reply was different.
-It seems that the effects of testosterone on your cycle can vary hugely, but there is a need for more in-depth research to look into the reasons for this.
+It seems that the effects of testosterone on your cycle can vary hugely, but—as with many aspects of trans health and menstrual health—this is something that remains under-researched.

 We heard from people on testosterone who experienced less cramping, more cramping, longer cycles, shorter periods, lighter or heavier bleeding, and increased or decreased premenstrual syndrome (PMS).
 Some people continued to get their periods after taking testosterone for a long time, and others stopped menstruating very quickly.
 In some cases the period stopped for a time and started again later or happened very occasionally.

 “Before starting testosterone, I had extremely bad cramps and my period lasted 6–7 days each time.
 I had a really heavy flow and an irregular cycle.
 After taking testosterone for some time I noticed a shorter period length.
 It became gradually less heavy, and even more irregular.
 I had no cramps, and a heightened sex drive.
 I have been on testosterone for 9 months now and it’s been 1.5 months since my last period, the longest my cycle has ever lasted.
 I also have experienced hot flashes at any point in my cycle.
 Before I started testosterone, I would only get them on the 3rd day.” —Andrew